Cognitive-Variability-Lab/Cognitive-Variability-Lab.github.io/README.md

 # cogvarlab.github.io

-Welcome to the source code for the website of the Cognitive Variability Lab at ENS Paris.
+Here you can find the source code for the website of Cognitive Variability Lab at ENS Paris.

 ## Steps to install a local copy of this website (e.g. for testing):